voxpupuli/puppet-php/REFERENCE.md

 [*error_log*]
   Path to error log file.
 If it's set to "syslog", log is sent to syslogd instead of being written in a local file.
+  The base directory will be managed if it is a directory dedicated to PHP (i.e. has "php" in its name and is not a shared location like /var/log)

 [*log_level*]
   The php-fpm log level